 The MDAPCD has not adopted a significance threshold for analyzing GHG emissions generated by a proposed project for land use development or a methodology for analyzing impacts related to GHG emissions or global climate change.
 Though, by adoption of AB 32 and SB 97, the state of California has identified GHG reduction goals and that the effect of GHG emissions as they relate to global climate change is inherently an adverse environmental impact issue.
 While the emissions of one single project will not cause global climate change, GHG emissions from multiple projects throughout the world could result in a cumulative impact with respect to global climate change.
-For this reason, the project's impact on global climate changes is largely addressed in Chapter 6, "Cumulative Impacts..." however, to the extent direct GHG emissions from specific aspects of the proposed project can be identified (e.g., through the use of generators during peak electrical demand periods or interruption of power during storm events), those emissions are identified herein.
+For this reason, the project's impact on global climate changes is addressed in Chapter 6, "Cumulative Impacts."